Flotomate/product_docs/_build/html/_sources/asset-management/asset-discovery.rst.txt

 We have cleared the Asset List View so we can perform another Discovery using the new Probe.
-We are going to run the Domain_Net_Probe by clicking on **Run Now** from the Discovery Probe page.
+We are going to run the Domain_Net_Probe by clicking on **Scan New Assets** from the Discovery Probe page.
 We select the auto-addition option and the discovered Assets are automatically added to the CMDB.